widelands/widelands/doc/sphinx/source/add-ons.rst

 Restrictions
 ------------

 The order of add-ons matters.
 Add-ons can be reordered in the in-game add-ons manager.
-Enabled add-ons will be exectuted from top to bottom.
-If you enable one add-on A that adds a new worker type that requires experience and another add-on B that modifies all workers' experience thresholds, the new worker's experience will be modified by B if and only if B is loaded after A.
+Enabled add-ons will be executed from top to bottom.
+If you enable one add-on A that adds a new worker type that requires experience and another add-on B that modifies all workers' experience thresholds, the new worker's experience will be modified by B if and only if B is loaded later than A.

-In the editor, world and tribes script will be run, allowing you to create maps with new worlds.
-Note that such maps will only work correctly if the required add-ons are enabled when starting the game.
-This information is not being saved yet.
+In the editor, world (but not tribes) add-ons will be run, allowing you to create maps with new worlds.
+The information which add-ons a map was created with is stored in the map file.
+When opening a map in the editor or starting a new game, the world add-ons required by the map will be enabled and all other world add-ons disabled.
+Therefore map designers need to choose the add-ons they want to use prior to launching the editor; the choice can not be modified later.
+Their choice of world add-ons will also be enforced whenever someone starts a game on that map.
+Script add-ons are ignored by the editor.
+Tribes add-ons are also ignored; therefore it is not possible to recommend an add-on-defined tribe as the default tribe for a player.

 When loading a game, the game will activate the tribes- and world add-ons the game was originally started with, and disable all others.
-Enabled script add-ons will be ignored.
-Starting and win conditions as well as maps and campaigns are stored in the savegame independently from the add-on that defines them.
+Script add-ons are ignored on loading.
+Starting and win conditions as well as maps and campaign/scenario scripts are stored in the savegame independently from the add-on that defines them.

 In multiplayer games, all players need to enable the same add-ons at the same version in the same order for the game to work without desyncs.
 No checks for this are implemented so far.